sunderee/randomizer/README.md

 # randomizer

-Randomize creation of PUBG teams.
+Randomize creation of PUBG teams built with Flutter.